 Harlingen Waterworks, CCDD#5, Adams Garden I D, Palm Valley and the City of Harlingen.

 The maximum assessment rate by law is 67%.
 The District currently assesses at a rate of less than 15% of budget.
-The current District flat rate assessment is $24.00 for the first acre and $14.00 for subsequent acres on each account.
+The current District flat rate assessment in the Harlingen region is $24.00 for the first acre and $15.44 for subsequent acres on each account.
+The current District flat rate in the Adams Gardens region is $33.08 per acre.

 - The District is not currently nor does it appear to have potential for litigation.